vsemionov/boomerang/rest_offline_pkg/README.md

 The mixin also supports nested viewsets, i.e. ones whose subsequent URL path components correspond to subsequent levels in the model relationship hierarchy.
 During the creation of new objects, the mixin handles the population of the parent ID field from the value in the request path.
 It is guaranteed that if removal of an expired deleted parent object is performed during creation of a child of the same object, the creation will either fail with status 404, or succeed before the actual removal (race conditions, leading to database constraint violation errors, and therefore to internal server errors, are prevented).

 It is also possible to define aggregate viewsets, i.e. ones that operate over more than one relationship level (e.g. on all grandchildren of an object, regardless of its direct children).
-It is assumed that modification of an object's parent (i.e. moving) will be performed **only** through an aggregate viewset.

 To enable this mixin:
 1. Inherit your viewsets from it: